g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 1. with a bit of work you _can_ get much faster token speeds than the closed APIs;
 1. [less](https://arxiv.org/pdf/2405.20947) overrefusal (except on CCP talking points);
 1. on topics controversial in the West, [less](https://speechmap.ai/models/) nannying.
-1. they just added the [search agents](https://x.com/g_leech_/status/1987525800321495372) that make daily use actually worthwhile;
+1. they just added the [search agents](https://x.com/g_leech_/status/1987525800321495372) that make daily use actually worthwhile.
+They also let you see the real CoT!
 1. They're the [most-downloaded](https://www.atomproject.ai/) open models.
 <!--  --><br><br>